albarji/proxTV/README.md

 8. Acknowledgements
 -------------------

+We wish to thank the following people for helping us in debugging the toolbox:

-We wish to thank Zico Kolter for pointing out a bug in version 1.0 of this code.
+- Zico Kolter for pointing out a bug in version 1.0 of this code.
+- Sesh Kumar for spotting and finding a bug in our weighted 1D-TV method.